Our Guest: Brandon, from The Body Logic

 Eating and digestion in the evening can impede or slow down many of these processes.
 You can do fast in the morning/day but the less healthy you are the more effective evening fasting becomes.

 You mentioned fat loss.
 How does Intermittent Fasting help shred fat and lose weight?

 1. Longer periods of time with the absence of food drives the body to utilize internal metabolics instead of response metabolics from foods.
 Because your body doesn’t have the supply of food ingested during fasting periods it will upregulate beta oxidation to continue to produce energy by liberating your fat stores to do it, thus leading to fat loss.

 2. Periods of fasting increase insulin sensitivity which can aid in fat loss in short bursts as well as increase nutrient uptake in muscle tissue if the anabolic stimulus is triggered through training.

 3. Fasting also increases autophagy and mitophagy which is form of cellular cleansing.
 This helps you to internally detoxify tissues, augment fluid dynamics, and reduce inflammation and bloating.
 If you have increased cellular and mitochondrial performance metabolism performs better increasing thermogenesis and caloric expenditure at rest as well as enhanced exercise performance.

 Can Intermittent Fasting help lose weight and build lean muscle at the same time?

-Intermittent fasting does have the ability to cause fat loss and has the potential to increase lean muscle provided you have the right training stimulus and things are done correctly.
+It does have the ability to cause fat loss and has the potential to increase lean muscle provided you have the right training stimulus and things are done correctly.

 Are there any limitations to Intermittent Fasting?

-There are limitations to the amount of fat you can lose and muscle you build with intermittent fasting because there are multiple factors at play.
+There are limitations to the amount of fat you can lose and muscle you build with intermittent diet because there are multiple factors at play.
 It is a viable strategy that give you the most bang for your buck in terms of fat loss, lean tissue and general health and wellness benefits.